rania-benaissa/waterpixels/README.md

 # waterpixels

 A Python implementation of the Waterpixels segmentation algorithm based on the following research paper : [Waterpixels](https://hal.archives-ouvertes.fr/hal-01212760/document).
+For further explanations, you can also refer to my [ project report (in french)](BENAISSA_Rania_Rapport_PIMA)

 ## Usage